What you need to know about how Coronavirus is affecting Justice Court 1 Procedures and Docket

 ERAP is open to Tarrant County renters outside the cities of Fort Worth and Arlington.

 Tarrant County Homeless Coalition

 For questions regarding the Tarrant County Homeless Coalition, please call 817-392-7540.

 Catholic Charities of Fort Worth

 While many community agencies may have to close their doors, Catholic Charities Fort Worth is open and still serving clients as usual while accepting new clients.
-Anyone seeking help should call CCFW’s main line at 817-534-0814.
-The agency’s friendly staff will be working to solve for limited financial assistance and long-term case management needs and will be happy to direct calls to community partners if they are unable to provide assistance for any reason.
+Anyone seeking help should call CCFW’s mainline at 817-534-0814.
+The agency’s friendly staff will be working to solve limited financial assistance and long-term case management needs and will be happy to direct calls to community partners if they are unable to assist for any reason.